gigamonkey/monorepoize/README.md

 to push all the objects and branches.

-If trying to push with `--tags` fails, you may need to push fewer tags at a time.
+If the `git push --tags origin` fails, you may need to push fewer tags at a time.
 Here's a way to do that assuming you don't already have files named `tags.txt` or starting with `tags-` in the root directory of you repo (which you shouldn`t if you just built it).